ryse-rs/.github/.github/ISSUE_TEMPLATE/enhancement-request.md

 ### Impact

-_How many users are affected and how severe is the impact? (`average(reach, impact)`)_
+_How many users would benefit from this enhancement and how big would the impact be? (`average(reach, impact)`)_

-- [ ] I1 - Negligible impact | Affects really few users
+- [ ] I1 - Negligible impact | Benefits really few users
-- [ ] I2 - Affects a specific part of the application, but not critical | Affects a small number of users
+- [ ] I2 - Interesting enhancement | Benefits a fair proportion of users
-- [ ] I3 - Affects a core part of the application | Affects a large number of users
+- [ ] I3 - Non-blocking but essential enhancement | Every user will benefit from having this enhancement.
-- [ ] I4 - Nothing works | Every user is affected
+- [ ] I4 - This enhancement is a prerequisite for other essential enhancements | Would have no user without this enhancement.

 ### Complexity